 - a.
 Lot standards for detached house, duplex, and townhouse building types are established by the site plan approval process. - b.
 The maximum total FAR and the maximum height are established by the mapped zone unless increased under Section 4.7.3.D.6.c. - c.
-In the GR, NR, and EOF zones, gross floor area of all Household Living uses is limited to 30% of the gross floor area on the subject site. - d.
+In the GR, NR, and EOF zones, gross floor area of all Household Living uses on a site is limited to 30% of the total gross floor area on the subject site. - d.
 In the LSC zone: - i.
 For tracts larger than 5 acres:

 - (a) A minimum of 40% of the gross floor area proposed must be for Life Sciences and related uses.
-The proposed gross floor area used for the purpose of calculating the minimum percentage of Life Sciences uses excludes educational facilities. - (b) A maximum of 10% of the gross floor area proposed may be used for Retail/Service Establishment; however, a maximum of 15% of the gross floor area proposed may be used for a Retail/Service Establishment if the Planning Board finds unique circumstances and the development would be enhanced by additional retail activity. - ii.
+The proposed gross floor area used for the purpose of calculating the minimum percentage of Life Sciences uses excludes: (1) Hospitals and the Hospital's accessory uses; and (2) educational facilities. - (b) A maximum of 10% of the gross floor area proposed may be used for Retail/Service Establishment; however, a maximum of 15% of the gross floor area proposed may be used for a Retail/Service Establishment if the Planning Board finds unique circumstances and the development would be enhanced by additional retail activity. - ii.
 Gross floor area of all Household Living uses is limited to 30% of the maximum allowed FAR mapped on the subject site. - iii.
 Any area used exclusively for mechanical equipment is excluded from the maximum density calculation, and any area excluded from this calculation that exceeds the FAR of the zone must be used only for purpose.
 The total area of any partial floors or stories excluded from the maximum density calculation is limited to the gross floor area of any full floor of the building.